gparuthi/gparuthi.github.io/index.md

 <div class=" mdl-cell mdl-cell--12-col mdl-cell--12-col-phone" markdown="1">
 ## ABOUT ME

-I have 8 years of academic and 3 years of professional experience in the research, design, and development of systems that demonstrate product innovation.
+I have 8 years of academic and 4 years of professional experience in the research, design, and development of systems that demonstrate product innovation.
 Having a deep understanding of how technologies work allows me to conceptualize, engineer, and evaluate systems with real-world applications.

-My professional experience was at [IDEO Colab](http://www.ideocolab.com/), [Microsoft Research](https://www.microsoft.com/en-us/research/lab/microsoft-research-india/), [Xerox PARC](https://www.parc.com/), and [Telefonica Research](http://www.tid.es/).
+I currently work at [KindredAI](http://www.kindred.ai/), where I work on building state of the art computer vision algorithms for robotic manipulation in production .
+My previous professional experience was at [IDEO Colab](http://www.ideocolab.com/), [Microsoft Research](https://www.microsoft.com/en-us/research/lab/microsoft-research-india/), [Xerox PARC](https://www.parc.com/), and [Telefonica Research](http://www.tid.es/).
 I led projects in collaborative environments towards creating new experiences for users.
 My experience as an entrepreneur helped me to gain a holistic understanding of product development.

 My Ph.D. research provides design principles for building intelligent systems for behavior change.
 I was advised by [Mark Newman](https://www.si.umich.edu/people/mark-newman#gsc.tab=0) and worked with [Pedja Klasnja](https://www.si.umich.edu/people/predrag-klasnja#gsc.tab=0).
 My research unites design and engineering to create simple solutions for complex problems.